 Cataract is a clouding of the lens of the eye.
 As the lens is no longer transparent, light cannot pass through it to reach the retina and vision deteriorates.
-In most cases cataract formation is simply a part of the ageing process like having grey hair.
+In most people cataract is simply an aspect of ageing and not related to any other eye or body disorder.

-Colors are less rich before (left) then after (right) cataract removal
+Colours are less rich before (left) than after (right) cataract removal

-Depending on the precise symptoms caused by your cataract, you may enjoy some or all of the following benefits of surgery:
+Depending on the symptoms caused by your cataract, you may enjoy some or all of these benefits from surgery -

 Cataract surgery is performed by a key-hole technology unique to the eye, called phaco-emulsification.
 This is one of the best procedures of modern medicine.
 It is quick, taking only 15-20 minutes in most cases and has an outstanding safety record.
 The small incision is gentle to the eye and heals quickly without stitches.
 Recovery is so fast that most normal activities may be resumed the day after the operation.

 An operating microscope designed specifically for eye surgery and delicate, miniaturised instruments are used.
-A keyhole incision only 2.2mm wide is made on the outside of the eye.
-A circular opening in the lens capsule exposes the cataract.
+A keyhole incision about 2mm wide is made on the outside of the eye.
+The lens capsule is then opened to expose the cataract.
 Next the phaco-emulsifier is inserted.
-This sophisticated instrument uses high-speed ultrasound waves to break the cataract into tiny pieces which are suctioned out of the eye.
+This sophisticated instrument uses ultrasound to break the cataract into tiny pieces which are then suctioned out of the eye.

 2) A lens implant

 Removing the cloudy lens is necessary to allow light to pass to the retina.
 However to fully restore vision the focusing power of the lens must be replaced.
-This is achieved using an artificial lens made of plastic, called a lens implant.
+A lens implant is a very small focusing lens made of clear, medical-grade plastic.

 3) The lens implant is injected